Conflict management when you’re co-parenting: why it’s important

 Be respectful and polite

-When you do communicate with your former partner, keep the focus on your child’s needs and achievements.
+- Keep the focus on your child’s needs and achievements.

 Use a problem-solving approach

-Protecting your children from conflict
+Protecting your children from conflict: tips

 Effects of conflict on children

 Conflict can come up at different times during co-parenting.